 Every business has a unique set of needs, which why we work with you to create the system that works best for you.

 Configuration: You can customize your configuration so you can maximize your storage density based on your needs.
-For example, you could choose to use three partitions if you’re building against a wall or four if it will a free-standing cage.
+For example, you could choose to use three partitions if you’re building against a wall or four if it will a free-standing warehouse security cage.

-Size: In order to decide how big your cage will be, you need to think about a couple of things.
+Size: In order to decide how big your warehouse security cage will be, you need to think about a couple of things.
 What are you storing?
 Will you be moving things in and out of the cage frequently?
 For example, if you’re storing equipment, you need plenty of room to safely move around and to haul the pieces in and out.
 Answering those questions will help you determine wall dimensions.

 Ceiling: Depending on how you’re using your partition, you may want to consider adding a ceiling piece.
 The ceiling piece closes off any gap that happens if your partition walls are not flush to the ceiling.
 Closing off the gap helps prevent anyone from entering by climbing in through any openings.